Underwood-Inc/idling.app__UI/CI_TESTS.README.md

 ### Automated PR Comments
 The CI pipeline automatically generates test result comments on pull requests.
 These comments include:

-- A single, consolidated comment containing:
+- Separate comments for each test type:
-  - Playwright E2E test results
+  - "🎭 E2E Test Results" for Playwright tests
-  - Jest unit/integration test results
+  - "🃏 Unit Test Results" for Jest tests
-- Each test type shows:
+- Each test comment shows:
   - Number of passed/failed/skipped tests
   - Test duration
   - Detailed failure messages in collapsible sections
-- The comment is recreated (not updated) on each test run to stay visible
+- Comments are recreated (not updated) on each test run to stay visible
 - Failed tests show the full test path and detailed error messages

 ### Test Results Location